mrcjkb/rustaceanvim/README.md

  vim.cmd.RustLsp { 'hover', 'actions' }
  ```

- By default, this plugin replaces Neovim's built-in hover handler with hover
- actions, so you can also use `vim.lsp.buf.hover()`.

  You can invoke a hover action by switching to the hover window and entering `<CR>`
  on the respective line, or with a keymap for the `<Plug>RustHoverAction` mapping,
  which accepts a `<count>` prefix as the (1-based) index of the hover action to invoke.